Skip to content

 Atenism

-Unlike other pharaohs who went to war with external powers, Akhenaten’s war was rather internal.
+Unlike other pharaohs who went to war with external powers, Akhenaten’s war was internal.

 Gradually, the royal couple introduced the new religion.
-First of all, the Pharaoh changed his name from Amenhotep IV to Akhenaten, which meant “beneficial to Aten”, and Nefertiti, from then on, became Neferneferuaten-Nefertiti.
-Then Akhenaten added the name Aten to four of his daughters’ names, as we have seen earlier.
+First, the Pharaoh changed his name from Amenhotep IV to Akhenaten, which meant “beneficial to Aten,” and Nefertiti became Neferneferuaten-Nefertiti.
+Then, as we have seen earlier, Akhenaten added the name Aten to four of his daughters’ names.

 It is even believed Tutankhamun was initially called Tutankhaten.